-A recipe that combines potatoes, bacon, white wine and cheese to create a ready-to-serve meal or served up as a side.
-This recipe is said to have its origin from the French Alps, and is traditionally prepared with Reblochon cheese.
+A recipe that combines potatoes, bacon, white wine and cheese to create a ready-to-serve meal or as a side.
+This dish is said to have its origin from the French Alps, and is traditionally prepared with Reblochon cheese.

 Since I have difficulty finding Reblochon cheese in local stores, I opted to use Brie or Camembert instead.
 Make sure to remove the rind prior to slicing.
-It also helps if you freeze the cheese for thirty minutes or so to make removing the rind easier.
+It also helps if you freeze the cheese for thirty minutes or so to make rind removal easier.

 - 1½ pounds (680 g) of potatoes

 - ½ pound (225 g) of sliced bacon

 - ½ cup (120 ml) of minced onions

 - 2 cloves of garlic (5-10 g) pressed

 - ½ teaspoon (2.5 ml) of herbes de Provence

 - ½ cup (120 ml) of dry white wine

 - ½ pound (225 g) of brie or Camembert (divided)